aaraar/bt-bas-g/week1/notes/eloquentJS chap1-4.md

 When a function recalls itself to do repeating tasks it's called recursion.
 Make sure there is always a way out of the recursion so that it does not overflow the stack (lel. stackoverflow, that's where you go when this happens :S)
 A recursive function may never have side effects if it wants to be truly "Functional Programming"

+Arrow functions are always anonymous and require less typing.
+() =>

 **Chapter 4**